 Chambers County was created on Dec.
 18, 1832, from former Creek Indian territory in the Creek Cession of 1832.
 This particular county was named in honor of Henry Chambers, a U.S. Senator from Alabama (1825-26).

-Cities and towns found in Chambers County consist of Cusseta, Five Points, Huguley, La Fayette, Lanett, Oak Bowery, Valley, Waverly.
+Cities and towns located in the County include Cusseta, Five Points, Huguley, La Fayette, Lanett, Oak Bowery, Valley, Waverly.

-A list of Chambers County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Chambers County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.

-The following are web links to Genealogy and family history, Records and Resources relevant to Chambers County.
-Each of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is basically a directory that has been gathered or submitted.
-I do not recommend or promote one genealogy site over another.
-Feel free to present your own favorite Chambers County genealogy or family history related sites.
+The following are web links to Genealogy, Records and Resources pertaining to Chambers County.
+Most of these genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
+Some have free access some have to have a fee.
+This is just a list that has been compiled or submitted.
+I do not endorse or promote one genealogy site above another.